-This fast moving, punchy, entertaining play aims to illustrate how young people are being targeted by exploitative drug traffickers, what the consequences are for those who find themselves caught up in these dangerous networks, the impact on their families and the communities in which they live, and where, and who, to go to for help.
-We want to engage, inform and enlighten, not only vulnerable teenagers, but also their teachers, their families and the wider community.
+This fast moving, punchy, entertaining play aims to illustrate how young people are being targeted by exploitative drug traffickers, what the consequences are for those who find themselves caught up in these dangerous networks, the impact on their families and the communities in which they live.
+Our aim is to engage, inform and enlighten, not only vulnerable teenagers, but also their teachers, their families and the wider community.

 For further information please contact Jane Zarins email@example.com.